SnowLeopard71/userland/host_applications/linux/apps/raspicam/README.md

 	--shutter,	-ss	Set shutter speed

-Set the shutter speed to the specified value (in microseconds).
-There is currently an upper limit of approximately 330000us (330ms, 0.33s) past which operation is undefined.
+Set the shutter speed to the specified value.
+If a rational number is given (ie 1/60) it is interpreted as seconds, if a whole number is given (ie 1600) it is interpreted as microseconds.
+There is currently an upper limit of approximately 330000us (330ms, 1/3) past which operation is undefined.
 This is being investigated.

 Application specific settings